brahianrosswill/ComfyUI-EulerDiscreteScheduler/README.md

 9 steps, big res, zero noise.

 **FlowMatchEulerDiscrete** seems not exposed in ComfyUI, but it is what the official demo in diffusers use.

+So:
-So I am exposing it in the scheduler section for you to use within KSampler on top I provide a node, experimental, to configure the scheduler for use with CustomSampler and play with.
+- I am exposing it in the scheduler section for you to use within KSampler.
+- On top I provide a node, experimental, to configure the scheduler for use with CustomSampler and play with.

 So...if you want **sharper and more noise free images**, you can experiment with this.